-The call taker receiving an abusive call will ask the caller to follow the complaints policy.
+The call taker receiving a call leading to abusive/aggressive will remain calm and professional and ask them to follow the complaints policy.
 If the abuse continues the call taker will end the call.
 Any abusive calls will be logged with an outline of the conversation.